ClinicalDataScience/datacentric-challenge/Readme.md

 ## Example implementation - Datacentric baseline

 We want participants to focus on the data.
-We anticipated data-centric modification at three points in the training workflow and give in the following examples for each of them.
+Therefore, we anticipated data-centric modification at three points in the training workflow and give in the following examples for each of them.

 #### Adding a datamodule